nature and mental health

 Blue spaces

 Blue spaces (i.e., bodies of water) are also associated with mental health benefits.
-Coastal environments, lakes, and rivers have been linked to improved wellbeing.
+Coastal environments, lakes and rivers have been linked to improved wellbeing.Â

-In a Scottish study conducted by the University of Stirling, proximity to water is associated with lower levels of psychological distress and mental health conditions.
-The calming influence of water shows us the diverse ways in which the environment can positively impact mental health.
+In a Scottish study conducted by the University of Stirling, proximity to water is associated with lower levels of psychological distress and mental health conditions. Â

 Air is another critical factor in the relationship between the environment and mental health.
 Studies have shown that exposure to air pollution is associated with an increased risk of mental health issues.
+Studies have shown that long-term exposure to polluted air has been linked to higher rates of depression, schizophrenia and other conditions. Â

 Climate change anxiety

-As the effects of climate change become more pronounced, a new mental health concern has emerged with climate change anxiety.
-The awareness of environmental degradation, extreme weather events and the uncertain future of our planet can contribute to feelings of fear, helplessness and despair.
-A study shows that a 1°C temperature rise was associated with about a 2% increase in suicide cases.
+A new area of research has emerged because of global health threats of climate change.
+While still lacking a proper theoretical development, climate change anxiety or eco-anxiety is referring to the impacts of slow, gradual climate change and its effects on mental health.
+The awareness of environmental degradation, extreme weather events and the uncertain future of our planet can contribute to feelings of fear, helplessness and even anger.
+A study shows that a 1°C temperature rise was associated with about a 2% increase in suicide cases.Â

 “Participating in our wellbeing walking group offers me a change of scenery.
 It makes it easier to open up to others while exercising.